Ye Niuping

-Ye Niuping (叶牛平 (葉牛平); born December 1967) is a Chinese politician who has been serving as Deputy Communist Party Secretary and Mayor of Xi'an since 2023.
-He previously served as Vice Governor of Shaanxi Province, Secretary-General of the Guangdong Provincial People's Government, and held various positions in Guangdong Province.
+Ye Niuping (叶牛平 (葉牛平); born December 1967) is a Chinese politician who has been serving as Deputy Secretary of the Communist Party and Mayor of Xi'an since 2023.
+He previously served as Vice Governor of Shaanxi Province and Secretary-General of the Guangdong Provincial People's Government, as well as various positions in Guangdong Province.

 Early life and education

 Ye was born in Taihu County, Anqing, Anhui Province, in December 1967.
 From 1985 to 1989, he studied in the Department of History at Anhui University, majoring in secretarial and archival science.
 Between 1989 and 1992, he pursued a master's degree in modern Chinese history at Sun Yat-sen University.